 Walking the Hollyford Track

-The truly breath-taking beauty of the Fiordland region – created by ancient glaciations tamed to form deep fiords, draped in emerald rainforest and framed by wild coastlines and soaring cliffs - was not lost on UNESCO, who made Fiordland National Park, and the larger Te Wahipounamu a World Heritage Area in 1990.
-This region was the first World Heritage area in New Zealand and is one of only three World Heritage areas to exist in the country, with the other two being Tongariro National Park on the North Island and the Sub Antarctic Islands that lie to the south east of New Zealand.
+The truly breath-taking beauty of the Fiordland region – created by ancient glaciations tamed to form deep fiords, draped in an emerald rainforest and framed by wild coastlines and soaring cliffs - was not lost on UNESCO, who made Fiordland National Park, and the larger Te Wahipounamu a World Heritage Area in 1990.
+This region was the first World Heritage area in New Zealand and is one of only three World Heritage areas to exist in the country, with the other two being Tongariro National Park on the North Island and the Sub Antarctic Islands that lie to the south-east of New Zealand.

 The Milford and Routeburn tracks are probably the best-known hiking experiences in New Zealand, and are two of New Zealand's Great Walks.
 Whilst there’s no denying they’re incredible tracks with world-renowned scenery, they are also incredibly popular with over 10,000 walkers each year.
 As well as spending a day on these walks, we take our guests into the peaceful Hollyford Valley - one of the real sparkling jewels in the crown of the Fiordland region.
-What our guests really love about the Hollyford is its lack of people.
-More often than not, we’ll be lucky to see a few people all day whilst walking along the track.
+What our guests really love about the Hollyford Track is its lack of people.
+More often than not, we’ll be lucky to see another person all day whilst walking along the track.
 At the end of the day, we like to count to see how many other people we’ve seen - sometimes we even get into double figures!

 What about Milford Sound, can I see Milford and walk one of these tracks?